jesselawson/getting-started-with-rust/content/about/_index.md

 $
 ```

-If you'd like to see what we will be building, check out [the repo on Github](https://github.com/jesselawson/tinymd).
+If you'd like to see what we'll be building, check out [the repo on Github](https://github.com/jesselawson/tinymd).

 {{< expandable label="Learning Objectives" level="4" >}}